 The farm area itself dates back to the Middle Ages but this home was completed in 1900 and has been the Royal Family’s Bergen home since 1927.

-My favorite thing about the place is that it sits on a property of beautiful green land that you can actually visit and chill out in.
+My favorite thing about the place is that it sits on a property of beautiful green land that you can visit and chill out in.

 5. Visit Bergen’s Most Famous Stave Church in Fantoft

+In Fana, you will find one of Bergen’s most recognizable sights, the Fantoft Stave Church.
 Although reconstructed, it is still mind-blowing knowing that this church dates back to 1150, originally built near the Sognefjord.

-He was found not guilty in this particular instance but was convicted of arson crimes on other churches around Norway.
+In 1992, the church was destroyed by arson, of which Varg Vikernes, a Norwegian black metal singer, was accused.
+He was found not guilty in this particular instance but was convicted of arson crimes against other churches around Norway.

 6. Learn About the City’s Seafaring Past at the Bergen Maritime Museum

+One of Norway’s oldest specialized museums is the Bergen Maritime Museum.
 The place dates back to 1914 and was officially opened to the public on February 18, 1927.

 To get to the Bergen Maritime Museum, you will need to get the bus to Møhlenpris stop or walk there from the city center (it is around a 15-20 minute walk).

-Address: Haakon Sheteligs plass 15, 5007 Bergen,
+Address: Haakon Sheteligs plass 15

 7. Visit Edvard Grieg’s Former Home at Troldhaugen